Fevga

 Fevga is a popular Greek tables game for two players.
 It is usually played as one of three different games in succession – the others being Portes and Plakoto – in social gatherings or coffee shops.
 When played in this way, it is known as Tavli.
-Very similar games, with slight variations, are Turkish Moultezim, Russian Narde and Egyptian and Lebanese Tawla 31.
+Very similar games, with slight variations, are Turkish Moultezim, Russian Narde and Egyptian and Lebanese Tawla 31 or Maghribiyyah.

 Overview

 Fevga is a running game of parallel movement in which both players start in opposite corners of the board but then move in the same direction – anticlockwise – around it.
 Each player places all 15 pieces on the point in the far right corner of the board. the aim is to be first to bear off all one's pieces after first having gathered them in the home table.

 Rules

 The following rules are based on Mamoun (2018):

 Starting

 Players roll one die each and the player with the higher number plays first, opening the game by rolling both dice.
 Players then play alternately and the winner of a game leads to the next.